Free AI Tool

 Read our Homepage Optimization Guide

-How the Headline Analyzer Scores Your Copy
+How the Headline Scorer Grades Your Copy

 You get a 0-100 score plus three rewritten alternatives that fix whatever your headline gets wrong.
 If your original scores 55 because it lacks specificity, the rewrites add numbers, timeframes, or concrete outcomes.
 No guessing which version wins.
 Test them all and publish the strongest.